vidhyasrikachapalayam/Crop-yield-prediction/README.md

 Streamlit: To build the interactive web interface for real-time user interactions.

-Deep Learning Frameworks:

-PyTorch: Used for training and deploying the crop yield prediction model, which could be a ResNet model or another suitable architecture.

-Torchvision: For handling image data (satellite images, weather maps) and preprocessing.

 Data Processing Libraries:

 Pandas: For data manipulation and analysis.